daiphuongngo/Annual_Sales_Python_Analysis_and_Visualization_Tableau_PowerBI/README.md

 # Annual_Sales_Analysis_and_Visualization

+## Category:

+- Retail

+- Electronics

+## Dataset:

-Dataset: as per my Github
+- as per my Github

-Programming language: Python
+## Programming language:

+- Python

+## Platform:

-Platform: Google Colab
+- Google Colab

-Analysis methods: Pandas, Matplotlib
+## Analysis methods:

+- Pandas

+- Matplotlib

 ## Overview:
 In this repository, we will run a Sales Analysis and Visualization in Python on 200,000 sales data points to come up answers to these Revenue questions.